NagashreeBK98/herdtrack-azure-data-engineering/README.md

 - **Semantic Modeling:** DAX
 - **Programming:** Python, PySpark

 ---

 ## 🔐 Governance & Security
 - No production credentials stored in the repository
 - No raw cloud data committed to version control
 - Power BI PBIX files excluded; only exports shared
 - Repository focuses on architecture, logic, and documentation

 ---

 ## 🏁 Conclusion
-HerdTrack NextGen Analytics demonstrates how modern data engineering and analytics can significantly reduce manual effort, optimize operations, and enable proactive decision-making in livestock farming.
+HerdTrack NextGen Analytics presents a **professionally designed, end-to-end data engineering solution** that demonstrates how modern analytics platforms can significantly reduce manual effort, improve operational efficiency, and enable proactive decision-making in cattle farming.

-The project aligns technical excellence with measurable business value and serves as a strong reference architecture for real-world, data-driven agricultural systems.
+The project aligns **technical excellence with measurable business value**, making it suitable as both a production reference architecture and a portfolio-grade data engineering showcase.